Life As an Electromechanical Engineering Technologist

 - Senior Design Engineering Specialist

-There were about 76,800 jobs for Electromechanical Engineering Technologist in 2016 (in the United States).
+In the United States, there were 76,800 jobs for Electromechanical Engineering Technologist in 2016.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Electromechanical Engineering Technologist by 2026.
 The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Electromechanical Engineering Technologist are Utah, Nevada, and Connecticut.
 Watch out if you plan on working in Vermont, West Virginia, or South Dakota.
 These states have the worst job growth for this type of profession.

-The average yearly salary of an Electromechanical Engineering Technologist ranges between $36,120 and $98,720.
+The typical yearly salary for Electromechanical Engineering Technologists is somewhere between $36,120 and $98,720.

 Electromechanical Engineering Technologists who work in District of Columbia, Maryland, or Maine, make the highest salaries.